a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 ### How do I reduce shrink in my store?

 **Answer:**
 To investigate shrink causes, partner with your supervisor/sponsor and start your research using the **Inventory Recap Report (IRR)** to help identify what is driving your shrink growth.
-Look into things like missing merchandise due to shortage or theft, improper financial transactions like inaccurate price changes or billing, understated markdowns, and inaccurate inventory counts.
+Focus on departments with high Book vs SKU variance, low markdowns, high purchases, or low sales.

 **Steps:**
-1. **Review your Inventory Recap Report (IRR)** - Identify departments with highest Book vs SKU variance (your shrink)
+1. **Review your Inventory Recap Report (IRR)** - Identify departments with highest Book vs SKU variance (your best shrink predictor)
 2. **Analyze by department** - Focus on the top 3-5 departments contributing to shrink
-3. **Improve inventory accuracy** - Conduct regular cycle counts and on-hand audits in high-shrink areas
+3. **Improve inventory accuracy** - Look at your purchases and markdowns columns first to see if they are higher or lower than normal.
 4. **Partner with Asset Protection** - Share IRR results and address external and internal theft proactively
 5. **Train associates** - Ensure proper procedures for markdowns, receiving, and inventory adjustments
 6. **Monitor key IRR metrics** - Track Book vs SKU, markdown dollars, and purchase variance monthly